ForeverScape/ForeverScapeCore/readme.md

 **Two football fields long, standing 12 stories tall, it is ongoing...**

 Over five years ago a hand-drawn illustration began, one so large that only machines could see it.
 The *paper* alone weighs over twenty pounds!
 You'd think Google Maps could at chart it, but in fact the periodic nature and every page connecting left-to-right breaks tile-engine logic.
 This open-source project is an invitation to create your own exploration engine, a diving-off point into the larger-than-life reality known as the ForeverScape.
 The core is pure javascript wrapped in AngularJS for the user interface componets.
+Every hand drawn page is individually scanned.

 *The plan is to have a fully fledged geography system with drag and drop comment markers.
 This underlying API will pave the way for the ultimate scavenger hunt game.*